tweidinger/QT-Heap-Render-POC/README.md

 The vulnerability is a heap out of bounds read, which allocates the memory boundaries defined in the *raw* or *ascii* `xbm`, `ppm` or `pbm` file header.

-For this poc a crafted `.pbm` file is passed to the `QImage` object, where the header indicates a larger pixel dimension than existing in the file itself.
+For this PoC a crafted `.pbm` file is passed to the `QImage` object, where the header indicates a larger pixel dimension than existing in the file itself.
 The reader process does not stop at the end of the data and continues to read from the uninitialized heap.

 The function [`read_pbm_body`](https://github.com/qt/qtbase/blob/1a63409579ff0e9ce524c09701c1ef8bd2d99f25/src/gui/image/qppmhandler.cpp#L135)
-passes the width `w` and height `h` parameter directly from the file header without validation of actual size.
+uses the *width* `w` and *height* `h` parameter, which were constructed directly from the file header without validation of actual size.

-The `h` parameter is then used to incorrectly limit `y < h` the [allocation loop](https://github.com/qt/qtbase/blob/c0a8cfe1677f55daec4bc8626aced41c7ebeb1c4/src/gui/image/qppmhandler.cpp#L239) where the heap data is passed into the image.
+The `h` parameter is then used inside the function to incorrectly limit (`y < h`) the [allocation loop](https://github.com/qt/qtbase/blob/c0a8cfe1677f55daec4bc8626aced41c7ebeb1c4/src/gui/image/qppmhandler.cpp#L239) where the heap data is passed into the image.

 A very simple application to reproduce and to showcase the required primitives was created.